How Long Should You Stay in A Hot Tub?

 How long can you stay in a hot tub at 100 degrees?

-It certainly is safe to use a hot tub every day.
-In fact, for most healthy people using a hot tub every day can have benefits as the hot water and the jets can soothe sore muscles and help you relax.
+It is certainly safe to use a hot tub every day.
+In fact, for most healthy people, using a hot tub every day can have benefits, as the hot water and the jets can soothe sore muscles and help you relax.

 Further reading